-After breakfast, begin the drive northwest through the desert, and the red sands will bring us to the oasis of Ushaiger.
+After breakfast, A journey of 200km northwest through the desert and red sands will bring you to the oasis of Ushaiger (2 hours, 30 min).
 This stunning example of traditional mudbrick Najdi architecture was once a stopping point on the Hajj pilgrim route.
-Upon arrival, stroll through the beautifully restored winding lanes of the village on foot and explore some of the renovated houses that have been turned into museums.
+On arrival, stroll through the beautifully restored winding lanes of the village on foot and explore some of the renovated houses that have been turned into museums.
 Outside the village walls is a peaceful oasis of fields and date palms.

-Enjoy lunch, and then the journey continues to Unaizah in neighboring Al-Qassim province, a verdant area of central Saudi Arabia noted for its conservatism, extensive groves of date palms, and attractive vernacular architecture.
+After lunch, your journey continues to Unaizah (2 hours) in neighboring Al-Qassim province - a verdant area of central Saudi Arabia that it's noted for its conservatism, extensive groves of date palms, and attractive vernacular architecture.
 For Saudis, Al Qassim is indelibly associated with the legendary love story of Antarah Bin Shaddad and his cousin Abla Bint Malik - an Arabian Romeo & Juliet - as well as being the home to both the world's largest date festival and camel market.

-In Unaizah, admire the stunning traditional architecture of the Souq Musawkaf and wander through its two main squares with shops selling food, handicrafts, clothes, and tea and coffee.
-The souq comes into its own after 4:00 pm and is a popular place for Qassimis to meet friends and socialize.
-Continue the drive to Malfa Hotel - a property inspired by the local Qassimi architecture and set amongst the palms of a working date plantation.
-The restaurant at the Malfa Hotel is noted for its traditional Qassimi dishes that local ladies prepare.
-Overnight at the Hotel.
+In Unaizah you will be able to admire the stunning traditional architecture of the Souq Musawkaf and wander through its two main squares that are ringed with shops selling food, handicrafts, clothes, and tea and coffee.
+The souq comes into its own after 4pm and is a popular place for Qassimis to meet friends and socialize.
+After time to explore you will be driven the short distance to Malfa Hotel- a property that has been inspired by the local Qassimi architecture and is set amongst the palms of a working date plantation.
+The restaurant at the Malfa

+Resort is noted for its traditional Qassimi dishes that are prepared by local ladies.
+(B,L,D)